Contents

 It’s a great place to explore, but respect the residents when taking pictures.

-Complaints from residents hit the headlines, with residents expressing concerns about influencers using their houses as backdrops for their latest social media campaigns.
+Complaints from residents made headlines, with residents expressing concerns about influencers using their homes as backdrops for their latest social media campaigns.

 According to Google, around 17 million people visit the market each year, which is astounding, and probably why it’s regarded as one of the most famous markets in the world.